-I’m told that 43-101 resource estimates alone don’t generate much excitement and for projects to be “on the radar” they need to be advanced to at least the PEA stage.
-Investors want some vision of what the project will look like.
+I’m told that 43-101 resource estimates alone no longer generate much excitement.
+For projects to be “on the radar” they need to be advanced to at least the PEA stage.
+It seems that investors want some vision of what the project might eventually look like.

 I have be made aware of more junior mining companies that are struggling for cash while others seemed to have no problem in getting at least some funding to continue their operations.
 To me, the biggest differences between these two situations are;

 If there is top notch management in place,

 If their path forward and development plan made sense.

 You don’t want to always change management

 Management is what it is.
 Companies attempt to bring on experienced people to the executive level or to the Board level.
 Experienced management can hopefully establish if their project will have a high probability of success or if the project is going to be a hard sell.
 This will provide guidance on whether to continue spending money on the project or look for a new project.